 Pillar 4: The Verdict - Rigorous Quality Control Checks

-Our main tool is a process called cupping.
-It’s a standardized way of tasting coffee.
+How do we know for sure that a batch is perfect?
+We test it.
+Every single time.
+This is the most important pillar of our wholesale coffee quality control.
+Our main tool is a process called cupping, a standardised way of tasting coffee.
 Every day, we line up a sample from every batch we roasted and taste them side-by-side.
-We’re checking to make sure they match the "gold standard" flavour profile we expect.
+We're checking to make sure they match the "gold standard" flavour profile we expect.
 If a batch doesn't taste right, it doesn't get sent out.
-It's that simple.

 We also use tools to check the colour of the roasted beans and log all the data from the roast.
 We keep a small sample from every single batch, so if a customer ever has a question, we can go back and check the exact coffee they received.
 This is our commitment to quality and accountability.